bjalon/nuxeo-webengine-mobile/README.md

 Using ant
 ---------

-Download the latest Nuxeo DM 5.4.1-SNAPSHOT Tomcat distribution from [here](http://www.nuxeo.org/static/snapshots/).
+Download Nuxeo DM 5.4.0.1 Tomcat distribution from [here](http://www.nuxeo.org/static/releases/).

 Configure the build.properties files (starting from the build.properties.sample file to be found in the current folder), to point your Tomcat instance::